adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* Fix New-GraphApplicationCertificate to correclty handle certificates
 * Remove use of New-GraphConnection from within static methods and replace with internal version that is still mockable.
 * Restore Connect-Graph from Connect-GraphApi
 * Make public client apps aad only by default for multi-tenant apps
 * Make set-graphapplicationconsent idempotent (read grants / roles first, only add those that don't exist)
 * When invoke-graphrequest creates an object through post, it should add the id to the uri for the itemcontext
-* Add AllResults option to Get-GraphResource and Invoke-GraphRequest, and corresponding preference variable
 * Add Start-GraphDeltaJob
 * Add Get-LastGraphResponse with view parameters, remove LASTGRAPHITEMS
 * Add output types to as many commands as possible